rajeshmn47/dream-11-clone/README.md

 <img src="https://user-images.githubusercontent.com/24763499/210806961-5d84176a-8738-46f4-ae70-f80d771f6401.png"  width="328"  height="500"/>
 </>

+# ⚡ Support Our Backend Infrastructure

+## 🚀 Why We Need Your Support
+We are dedicated to building and maintaining a **robust backend infrastructure** to support our platform, ensuring **real-time updates, smooth performance, and seamless user experience**.
+However, hosting servers, maintaining databases, and ensuring uptime come with **significant costs**.

+Your support will **help us keep the system running**, improve performance, and scale the platform for a better user experience.

+## 🏗️ What Your Support Helps With

+- 🔹 **Server Hosting** – Ensuring backend stability and uptime
+- 🔹 **Database Management** – Storing and retrieving critical match data
+- 🔹 **API Costs** – Handling real-time updates efficiently
+- 🔹 **Infrastructure Scaling** – Supporting more users and features
+- 🔹 **Security & Maintenance** – Keeping everything safe and reliable

+## 💙 How You Can Support

+If you find our platform valuable, consider supporting us through **Google Pay (GPay):**

+📌 **GPay UPI ID:** `7259293140@ybl`

+Even a **small contribution** makes a big difference!
+Every bit of support helps us maintain and improve the platform.

+## 🙌 Thank You!

+Your support means the world to us.
+With your help, we can continue delivering the best experience without compromising performance.

+📧 **For any queries, feel free to contact us.**

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).